Thomas Bradley (priest)

 Thomas Bradley was born in 1596 or 1597, the son of Henry Bradley of Wokingham in Berkshire and his wife, Barbara daughter of Walter Lane of Reading in the same county.
 He was educated at Exeter College, Oxford and was admitted to the degree of Doctor of Divinity.
-On 5 March 1631, he married Frances the youngest daughter of John, Baron Savile of Pontefract.
+On 5 March 1631, he married Frances the youngest daughter of John Savile, 1st Baron Savile of Pontefract.